 Culturally, the UAE is relatively less conservative than some other Gulf States.
 English is widely spoken but sensitivity to local traditions and Islamic beliefs remains essential.
 The use of Arabic in packaging and advertising is desirable and effective (and sometimes mandatory) in marketing consumer goods.

+There is a growing emphasis on quality, after-sales service, maintenance requirements, and cost.
 U.S. products and services have an excellent reputation for advanced technology, quality, and durability.
-However, American companies face tough competition from Asian and European companies that may have a larger or more active presence in the region or offer lower prices.
-Providing after-sales maintenance services is essential, and in such cases, U.S. companies should consider establishing a presence in the UAE or appointing a trained service agent.
-U.S. companies should consider seeking a local sponsor, agent, or partner with sufficient access and influence in relevant business circles.
+However, U.S. companies face tough competition from foreign companies that may have a larger or more active presence in the region or offer lower prices.
+Providing after-sales maintenance services is essential and can be supported by establishing a presence in the UAE or appointing a trained service agent.
+A local sponsor, agent, or partner can help with access and influence in relevant business circles, distribution channels, and customers.

-For U.S. companies selling to traders, an important business model in the UAE, there is no substitute for being price competitive.
+Price is an increasingly important factor in the UAE.
+For selling to traders, an important business model in the UAE, there is no substitute for being price competitive.
 Government procurement also places heavy emphasis on selection of the low bidder and bidders with a presence in the UAE market, as long as the lowest price bidder is compliant with all technical and vending specifications.

 Trade Promotion and Advertising